August Wilson: Legacy and honors

 In Seattle, Washington, along the south side of the Seattle Repertory Theatre, the vacated Republican Street between Warren Avenue N. and 2nd Avenue N. on the Seattle Center grounds has been renamed August Wilson Way.

 In 2015, Denzel Washington announced a partnership with the Wilson Estate to produce movie-adaptations of all 10 plays in the Century Cycle, initially planning on one a year with his long-time producing partner Todd Black.
 In 2016, Washington directed and produced Fences, playing Troy Maxon opposite Viola Davis' Rose Maxon.
 In 2020, the George C. Wolfe-directed Ma Rainey's Black Bottom was released, starring Viola Davis in the title role with Chadwick Boseman as Levee.
 And in 2024, the pair co-produced The Piano Lesson, directed by his son Malcom Washington, who co-wrote the adaptation with Virgil Williams (Mudbound).
 The film featured Samuel L. Jackson as Doaker, another Washington sibling, John David as Boy Willie, and Danielle Deadwyler as Berniece.
 Washington and Black are currently working on the next film adaptation Joe Turner's Come and Gone.

 In September 2016, an existing community park near his childhood home was renovated and renamed August Wilson Park.

 In 2020, the University Library System at the University of Pittsburgh acquired Wilson's literary papers and materials to establish the August Wilson Archive.

 In 2021, the United States Postal Service honored Wilson with a Forever stamp featuring him as part of the Black Heritage series of stamps.
 It was designed by Ethel Kessler with art from Tim O'Brien.

 On January 7, 2025, Wilson received a star on the Hollywood Walk of Fame.

 Harold Bloom included two of Wilson's most famous plays, Fences and Joe Turner's Come and Gone, on his list of works constituting the Western Canon.
+Playwright a. k. payne has cited Wilson as inspiration for their work.

 Other awards and honors by year: